Jannik99/install_apt_key_and_repo-ansible-module/readme.md

 - `key_url`: URL of the APT key to be imported.
 Required.
 - `repo_url`: URL of the APT repository to be added.
 Required.
 - `distribution_codename`: The distribution's codename (e.g., `jammy`, `buster`).
 Required.
+- `repo_name`: The name of the repository to be added.
+Required.

+distributions_codename can be found by running `lsb_release -c` on the target host.
+It is together with the repo_name needed on the one hand to create the file in `/etc/apt/sources.list.d/` that contains the repository and on the other hand to make the right command e.g. `f"sudo sh -c 'echo \"deb {repo_url} {codename}-{repo_name} main\" > /etc/apt/sources.list.d/{repo_name}.list'"`

 ## Example